NoBatteriesInBackyards/NoBatteriesInBackyards.github.io/docs/contact.md

 ---

-We want to hear from you.
-Whether you’re a neighbor worried about a proposed facility, a resident with expertise to share, or someone who wants to get involved, **you are not alone**.

 Together we can **raise our voices, protect our neighborhoods, and demand safe energy solutions.** We all must come together to protect our homes, families, and community.